plotly/plotly.rs/README.md

 With this feature enabled, plots can be saved as any of `png`, `jpeg`, `webp`, `svg`, `pdf` and `eps`.
 Note that the plot will be a static image, i.e. they will be non-interactive.

-The Kaleido binary is downloaded for your system's architecture at compile time from the official Kaleido [release page](https://github.com/plotly/Kaleido/releases).
-This library currently supports `x86_64` on Linux and Windows, and both `x86_64` and `aarch64` on macOS.

 Exporting a simple plot looks like this:

 ```rust